 Failure and discouragement.
 They almost always go together.
 You had a hope.
 You had a plan, and it did not work out.
 You experienced failure.
 And what happens?
 The adrenaline all goes down to your toes.
 With your last ounce of energy, you throw up your arms, and you say, “It is no use!
 I cannot do it anyway.”
 And you give over to discouragement.
 So, failure and discouragement--they are the twin sisters of despair.
 And that is the very thing you do not want.
 You do not want despair.
 Proverbs tells us that the difference between a righteous man and an ungodly man is that they both fall down many times, but the righteous always gets up again.

-So, when something goes wrong in your CBLT Center, and people feel pretty bad, guess whose responsibility it is to feel good!
-The director’s responsibility!
-Remember, the director’s responsibility is to always be thinking, planning, working in the future.
+So, when something goes wrong in your ministry, and people feel pretty bad, guess whose responsibility it is to feel good!
+The leader’s responsibility!
+Remember, the leader’s responsibility is to always be thinking, planning, working in the future.
 So, it is his responsibility to motivate the team again through encouragement and enthusiasm.
 “I understand, brothers and sisters, our motorcycle fell over, we have all fallen off, we have all gotten hurt.
 But I want to tell you something.
 That will never happen again, because now we are going to buy a car, and we cannot fall over.”
 You have a new vision that you give the people for the future.

 We can never appreciate God’s success unless we view it in the light of man’s failure.
 So, when you see God’s success, you automatically see man’s failure.